The Italian legal system is based on civil law.

 The Italian Patent and Trade Mark Office does not investigate the validity of the patent.
-A novelty search is carried out by the European Patent Office and results are communicated to the applicant within nine months, with a term to reply to possible objections or to limit or clarify the description or the claims.
-Following the examination and within 18 months of its filing, the patent application is published and then the patent is granted.
+A novelty search is carried out by the European Patent Office, the results of which are communicated to the applicant within nine months, with a term to reply to possible objections or to limit or clarify the description or the claims.
+Following the examination and within 18 months of its filing, the patent application is published and the patent is then granted.

-In 2019 a new rule was issued that allows an Italian patent application based on a PCT application to be filed (ie, without being obliged to obtain an European patent).
+Applicable regulations allow an Italian patent application based on a Patent Co-operation Treaty application to be filed (ie, with no need to obtain a European patent).

-With regard to patent enforcement, a patent infringement occurs when patent claims are literally reproduced or counterfeited (the so-called equivalence case, which occurs when a product/procedure essentially performs the same function as the patent even though it uses at least partially different means that, however, could be considered substitutable for those that are the subject of the claims).
+A patent infringement occurs when patent claims are literally reproduced or counterfeited (the so-called equivalence case – ie, when a product/procedure essentially performs the same function as the patent even though it uses at least partially different means that, however, could be considered substitutable for those that are the subject of the claims).

-The patent owner has the right to prohibit to supply (or offer to supply) to third parties any means referring to an element essential for the invention and necessary for the implementation of the invention itself.
+The patent owner has the right to prohibit the supply (or offer) to third parties of any means referring to an element essential for the invention and necessary for the implementation of the invention itself.

-An injunction is normally strengthened with the provision of a penalty for each violation, to be paid to the owner of the right infringed.
+An injunction is normally strengthened with the provision of a penalty for each violation, payable to the owner of the right infringed.